Lutmak/pikapy/README.md

 Description
 -----------
 Automatically creates Pokemon Trainer Club accounts, and reads the ToS making them usable after the recent Niantic patch.
-Text files will be created in your current directory.
+Text files will be created in your current directory. usernames.txt will give the needed output for https://github.com/favll/pogom in username:password format.

 Installation
 ------------